iamcal/SQLParser/README.md

 with multi-word terms (e.g. `DEFAULT CHARACTER SET`) as a single token.
 Strings and escaped identifiers are not further processed; they are returned exactly as expressed in the input SQL.

+By default, the tokenizer will ignore unterminated comments and strings, and stop parsing at that point, producing no further tokens.
+You can set `$parser->throw_on_bad_syntax = true;` to throw an exception of type `iamcal\SQLParserSyntaxException` instead.

 ## Performance